 - Keep it simple.
 Focus on the news directly impacting your investments.

 Open a brokerage account.
 A broker is someone who will buy and sell your shares.
-We are official partners with trading platform Etoro, if you are interested in checking them out we will leave a link here.
 Once you have set up an account with a brokerage, you can begin your journey in the investment world.
 Follow our stock market articles to get access to high quality stock research and commentary.